dcaayushd/AI-Chat-Bot-Flutter/README.md

 ## License

-This project is likely licensed under the MIT License [check the LICENSE file for details](LICENSE).
+This project is licensed under the MIT License [check the LICENSE file for details](LICENSE).

 ## Author